-Candidates who wish to register in an English language Master’s program have to demonstrate good command of English, both written and spoken.
-English language skills need to be confirmed by a recent score on the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) or any recognised proficiency test.
+Candidates who wish to register in an English language master’s programme have to demonstrate a good command of English, both written and spoken.
+English language skills need to be confirmed by a recent score on the Test of English as Foreign Language (TOEFL) or the International English Language Testing System (IELTS) or any recognized proficiency test.

-The English proficiency test can be waivered if your education was (partly) in English or if English is a national language in your home country.
+The English Language Test can be waived on the basis of an interview or if English language proficiency is proven otherwise (e.g. if education or part of it was in English or if English is a national language in your home country).